Sayonara, Football

 Sayonara, Football (さよならフットボール, Sayonara Futtobōru) is a Japanese manga series written and illustrated by Naoshi Arakawa.
 It was serialized in Kodansha's Magazine E-no from June 2009 to August 2010, and collected in two tankōbon volumes.
 The series is published in print and in digital in North America by Kodansha USA.
+A sequel, Farewell, My Dear Cramer, was published from 2016 to 2020.

 An anime film adaptation of the series by Liden Films, titled Farewell, My Dear Cramer: First Touch, premiered in June 2021.

 Media

 Manga

 The series is written and illustrated by Naoshi Arakawa.
 It was serialized in Kodansha's Magazine E-no from June 20, 2009, to August 20, 2010.
 Its chapters were compiled into two tankōbon volumes.

 Kodansha USA is publishing the series digitally and in print.

-Volume list
+Volumes

 Film

-An anime film adaptation of the series, titled Farewell, My Dear Cramer: First Touch (さよなら私のクラマー ファーストタッチ, Sayonara Watashi no Kuramā Fāsuto Tatchi), was announced.
+An anime film adaptation of the series, titled Farewell, My Dear Cramer: First Touch (さよなら私のクラマー ファーストタッチ, Sayonara Watashi no Kuramā Fāsuto Tatchi), was announced in September 2020.
 The film is animated by Liden Films and directed by Seiki Takuno, with Natsuko Takahashi writing the script, and Masaru Yokoyama composing the music.
 It was originally set to premiere on April 1, 2021, but it was delayed to June 11, 2021.
 The staff said it was due to "unforeseen circumstances", but they also expressed hope of the new coronavirus getting contained.
 Crunchyroll streamed the film outside of Asia.
 In Southeast Asia, Muse Communication licensed the film.